aukletio/Auklet-Agent-Django/README.rst

         "application": "<APPLICATION>",
         "organization": "<ORGANIZATION>"
     }

+See the [Advanced Setup](https://github.com/aukletio/Auklet-Agent-Django/blob/master/advanced_setup.rst) section if you would like to configure Auklet using a
+WSGI middleware rather than the built in Django middleware.
+Please note that you should only use one or the other.

 NOTE: The django application must have write permission to the directory it is executing in.